Aneesh Chopra

 Aneesh Paul Chopra (born July 13, 1972) is an American executive who served as the first Chief Technology Officer of the United States.
 He was appointed in 2009 by President Barack Obama and was at the White House through 2012.
 Chopra previously served as Virginia's Secretary of Technology under Governor Tim Kaine.
 Chopra was a candidate in 2013 for the Democratic nomination for Lieutenant Governor of Virginia.
 He is the author of Innovative State: How New Technologies Can Transform Government (2014) and co-founder and president of CareJourney.
 In 2015 he joined Albright Stonebridge Group as a senior advisor.

 Early life and education

-Chopra was born in Trenton, New Jersey, the eldest son of Indian immigrants Ram and Neelam Chopra, and graduated from West Windsor-Plainsboro High School South in 1990.
+Chopra was born in Trenton, New Jersey, the eldest son of Punjabi Indian immigrants Ram and Neelam Chopra, and graduated from West Windsor-Plainsboro High School South in 1990.
+While attending high school, Chopra was selected to participate in American Legion Jersey Boys State, a government, civics, and citizenship program.
 Chopra received his undergraduate degree in public health from the Johns Hopkins University and a Master of Public Policy from the John F. Kennedy School of Government at Harvard University.
 After receiving his M.P.P., Chopra worked for The Advisory Board Company where he was a Managing Director.